-Women and birthing people can have one birthing/support partner with them on the ward between 9am and 9pm.
+You will be able to have one birth partner/support with you on the ward between 9am and 9pm.

-Siblings can attend the ward during visiting hours.
-However, due to infection prevention and control, other children will not be able to attend the ward.
+Siblings can attend the ward during visiting hours, however other children will not be able to attend the ward due to infection prevention and control.